 Period sex has a long history of being stigmatized as unsavory or unclean, but thankfully, attitudes are changing.
-According to data collected by Simpatic.us from over 4,000 male and female users, 38% of men and 31% of women say they are interested in having period sex.
-Who wants to skip sex anywhere from three to seven days every single month because of a little sloughing?
+According to data collected by Simpatic.us from over 4,000 male and female users, 38% of men and 31% of women say they are interested in having sex during menstruation.
+Who wants to skip sex, or limit their sexual activity to masturbation, anywhere from three to seven days every single month because of a little sloughing?
 I sure don’t.

-For some uterus-havers, their periods actually put them in the mood.
+Some uterus-havers are actually more turned on and have stronger sex drives during their periods.
 Hormones are ablaze for many of us during our periods.
 In a survey of over 500 people asking them their thoughts on period sex, 30% of women actually want to have more sex on their period than any other time.

-If you’re looking to have sex during your period, but aren’t sure how to get around some of the messier elements, we have some tips for you.
+If you’re looking to have a normal sex life during what your mother called “that time of the month,” but aren’t sure how to get around some of the messier elements, we have some tips for you.
 Here’s everything you need to know about period sex.

 Of course, there are also risks involved.
 Your period changes the pH of your vagina, throwing off the delicate balance of lactobacilli.
-This can increase your chances of contracting an STI, if you’re having sex with a partner, so it’s important to use condoms if you’re not sure of your partner’s STI status.
-But let’s be real, you should be using condoms during all times of the month if you aren’t sure about your partner’s STI status to avoid STI transmission.
+This can increase your chances of contracting sexually transmitted infections (STIs) and sexually transmitted diseases like hepatitis B (STDs) if you’re having sex with a partner, so it’s important to use barrier methods like condoms and dental dams if you’re not sure of your partner’s STI status.
+But let’s be real, you shouldn’t be having unprotected sex during any time of the menstrual cycle if you aren’t sure about your partner’s STI status.

 You can get pregnant on your period, ya hear?

-Another thing to consider is pregnancy risk.
-Don’t believe the old myth that you can’t get pregnant while on your period.
+Something else to consider: pregnancy risk and contraception.
+The myths that you can’t get pregnant while on your period are misconceptions.
 This is incorrect.
 While somewhat unlikely, your ovulation cycle is dependent on a number of factors and varies from menstruator to menstruator.
 For most people, ovulation begins 7 to 12 days after the start of your last period, but sperm can live inside the body for up to seven days.
 This means you could ovulate while living sperm are still inside your body.

 So, while your risk is low, you should still use a form of birth control while on your period to avoid unplanned pregnancy.